maxim2266/mvr/README.md

 - Graceful shutdown to make sure all goroutines have completed before the application terminates;
 - A simple way of running a bunch of tasks on a pool of goroutines;
-- Asynchronous logging, where the actual writing to the log file is done in the background to make sure performance-critical code is not exposed to the i/o latencies of writing to the log.
+- Asynchronous logging, where the actual writing to the log file is done in the background to make sure performance-critical code is not exposed to the i/o latency of writing to the log.

 ## Application entry point